Swiss Society for Ethnomusicology

 What we do

-Ethnomusicologists are interested in how human beings in all cultures relate to sonic experience (whether conceptualized as “music” or not), including their ideas about it, their intellectual, emotional as well as their bodily response.
+Ethnomusicologists are interested in how human beings in all cultures relate to sonic experience (whether conceptualised as “music” or not), including their ideas about it, and their intellectual, emotional and their bodily responses to it.
 Insights are primarily gained through fieldwork, participation and observation, interviews, surveys, and archival work.
-The rich diversity and interdisciplinarity of ethnomusicological inquiries stems from the diverse perspectives of researchers, respectively of all participants, be they anthropological, sociological, pedagogical, linguistic, philosophical, psychological, musicological or historical.
+The rich diversity and interdisciplinarity of ethnomusicological inquiries stem from the diverse perspectives of researchers, as well as of all participants, wether anthropological, sociological, pedagogical, linguistic, philosophical, psychological, musicological, or historical.